leklaquindanum/EDM-Portfolio/Midterm Lab Task 2/task2.md

 # MIDTERM LAB TASK 2
+This portfolio demonstrates how to clean and prepare data using Power Query.
+The dataset is made up of several related tables, with cleaning techniques used to improve data quality and consistency before analysis.

 ## 1. Task Description:
 Company X would like to extract some useful information from the UnclenedDSJObs csv taken from a Job Posting site available in Kaggle.
 There are a lot of columns available but focus only